-The Lesson Leader may invite the children to create their own prayer, he/she may lead a prayer, or may use the suggested prayer below.
+The Lesson Leader may invite the youth to create their own prayer, he / she may lead a prayer, or may use the suggested prayer below.

-Dear God,
+Dear God.

 Sometimes things happen to me that are confusing or frightening.
-When I don't know where to turn, help me remember what I have learned today.
+When I feel stuck, alone or don't know where to turn, help me remember that I have many adults who care about me and want the best for me.
 Help me remember to uphold my boundaries so I can protect myself from anyone who might want to hurt me-even if it is someone I like, and help me to protect my friends as well by delivering safety information to people who can help.
-Thank you for my parents or loved ones and my teachers who are protecting me.
+Thank you for my parents or loved ones who are protecting me.
 Remind me of your love for me and that you are always with me.
-Amen